hadley/rice-vcs-2019/README.md

 To work on RStudio cloud (recommended):

-1. Open the shared space: <http://bit.ly/rice-vis-19>.
+1. Open the shared project: <http://bit.ly/rice-vcs-2019>.
-1. Click "Projects".
+1. Click "Save a permanent copy".
-1. "Start" the visualisation assignment.
 1. Click "00-Getting-started.Rmd" in the files pane.

 ### Own laptop